 Question: How long have you been interested in photography?

 I have been behind a camera for over 20 years.
 I started out hiking with friends who were well seasoned in the art of nature photography.
 For this reason, I played around with computer graphics.
 About 10 years ago I had a side business of “Photographic Restoration”.
 I enjoyed the detail and the painstaking ways to make quality photos.
-I also like customizing, colorizing and adding special effects to photographs.
+I also like customizing, colonizing, and adding special effects to photographs.
 My dad was a student at the Chicago Art Institute.
-He was also into detail, not by computer or camera though, but by watercolors, charcoals and other painting mediums.
+He was also into detail, not by computer or camera though, but by watercolors, charcoals, and other painting mediums.

 Question: What kind of nature photography do you enjoy?

 Lately, I have been taking three different kinds of photos: composing general garden shots, plant combinations and my favorite and most painstaking, Botanical portraits.
 I hope to have a website to show all.
 I have had several shows and have won awards.
 I always lean towards the unusual and unique.